alyph/Samsara/rogue/doc/world_model.md

 - tourism - travel, entertainment, activities
 - unemployment - workforce generated from population, portion of population actively seek employment, if jobs (provided by work site) not available, unemployment occurs
 - productivity - technology, attribute of work site and work activity
-- skills shortage - education and specialty of population, work activity may require certain levels of education and specialty
+- skills shortage - education and specialty of population, work activity may require certain levels of education and certain types of specialty
 - drug addiction - entertainment and critminal activities, income, law and law enforcement
 - gambling - entertainment, activities, also law and law enforcement
 - epidemic - health related, event also related to activiteis, dietary